-Your mother probably told you constantly growing up you only need to wash your hair a couple times a week, otherwise you can damage your hair.
+Your mother probably told you that constantly growing up you only need to wash your hair a couple times a week, otherwise, you can damage your hair.
 You also hear this theory just about everywhere these days as well.
-Don’t over-wash your hair, they say, because your hair and scalp will become too dry and damage will occur.
+Don’t over-wash your hair, they say because your hair and scalp will become too dry and damage will occur.

 However, you then run into websites and people that also say every other day is fine and even washing your hair every day is okay too.

 So, what is actually the best option?
 How often should you really wash your hair?

 The answer is not black and white, and it depends a lot on certain factors.
 Different hair types deserve different washing treatments.
 Let’s take a look at all of the different sides, factors, and ideas to once and for all figure out how many times a week shampooing is safe.

 If you have fine hair that does not have lots of body and volume, you should shoot to wash your hair every other day.
 About three to four times a week will be okay.
 Fine hair shows grease much easier, so the day after you wash your hair, you are likely to see and feel oily hair and scalp.

 It will be tempting to wash your hair at the first look and feel of grease but try to refrain.
 On those non-wash days, use a dry shampoo to soak up the oils in your scalp and hair so you can make it until the next day.